Psalm 8: Text

+The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint and the English translation from the King James Version.
+Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.

 Uses

 Judaism

 Psalm 8 is said during Yom Kippur Katan.
 In the Gra siddur, Psalm 8 is the Song of the Day for Simchat Torah in the Diaspora.
 In the Siddur Avodas Yisrael, this psalm is said after Aleinu during the weekday evening prayer.

-Verse 2 (in the Hebrew) is recited during the Kedushah of Mussaf on Rosh Hashanah and Jewish holidays.
+The first half of verse 2 (in the Hebrew) is recited by Ashkenazim during the Kedushah of Mussaf on Jewish holidays.
 This verse also appears in the Hoshanot on Sukkot.

 Verse 10 (in the Hebrew) appears as the corresponding verse for the second mention of the name "Adonai" in the Priestly Blessing.

+Christianity

 New Testament

 Some verses of Psalm 8 are referenced in the New Testament: